atharvrahate296/Electricity-Billing-System/README.md

 - **Customer Management:** Administrators can add, update, and view detailed customer information.
 - **Bill Calculation & Management:** Automated calculation of electricity bills based on monthly consumption.
 Administrators can view, manage, and export bills.
 - **Payment Processing:** Customers can conveniently pay their bills through the application and view their payment history.
+- **Receipt Download:** Customers and admins can download professional bill payment receipts in TXT or CSV format with unique transaction IDs.
 - **Profile Management:** Users can view and update their profile information.
 - **Database Integration:** All application data is stored and managed in a MySQL database.
 The application automatically creates the necessary tables on its first run if they don't exist.